Peter Hotez

 Peter Jay Hotez (born May 5, 1958) is an American scientist, pediatrician, and advocate in the fields of global health, vaccinology, and neglected tropical disease control.
-He serves as founding dean of the National School of Tropical Medicine, Professor of Pediatrics and Molecular Virology & Microbiology at Baylor College of Medicine, where he is also Director of the Texas Children's Hospital Center for Vaccine Development and Texas Children's Hospital Endowed Chair in Tropical Pediatrics, and University Professor of Biology at Baylor College of Medicine.
+He serves as founding dean of the National School of Tropical Medicine, Professor of Pediatrics and Molecular Virology & Microbiology at Baylor College of Medicine, where he is also Director of the Texas Children's Hospital Center for Vaccine Development and Endowed Chair in Tropical Pediatrics.
+He also serves as a University Professor of Biology at Baylor University.

 Hotez served previously as president of the American Society of Tropical Medicine and Hygiene and is a founding Editor-in-Chief of PLOS Neglected Tropical Diseases.
 He is also the co-director of Parasites Without Borders, a global nonprofit organization with a focus on those suffering from parasitic diseases in subtropical environments.

 Early life and education

-Hotez was born in Hartford, Connecticut, to a Jewish family.
+Hotez was born in Hartford, Connecticut to a Jewish family.
 His father Edward J. Hotez was a World War II veteran in the United States Navy.

-Growing up in West Hartford, Hotez graduated from Hall High School in West Hartford.
-He received a BA in molecular biophysics and biochemistry magna cum laude (Phi Beta Kappa) from Yale University in 1980, a PhD from Rockefeller University in 1986, and a Doctorate in Medicine from Weill Cornell Medical College in 1987.
-His doctoral dissertation and postdoctoral training were in the areas of hookworm molecular pathogenesis and vaccine development.
+Growing up in West Hartford, Hotez graduated from Hall High School.
+In 1980, he earned a Bachelor of Arts in molecular biophysics and biochemistry magna cum laude (Phi Beta Kappa) from Yale University, in 1986 a Doctor of Philosophy from Rockefeller University, and in 1987 a Doctor of Medicine from Weill Cornell Medical College.
+His doctoral dissertation and postdoctoral research were in hookworm molecular pathogenesis and vaccine development.

 Research and career

 Early research

 Hotez was awarded postdoctoral positions in molecular parasitology and pediatric infectious diseases at Yale University School of Medicine, where he subsequently became an assistant professor in 1992 and an associate professor in 1995.
-His early research focused on the pathogenesis and molecular mechanisms of human hookworm infection that eventually lead to his patented vaccine now in clinical trials, as well as a vaccine against schistosomiasis, also in clinical trials, either of which could be the first successful vaccine for humans to protect against a multi-cellular parasite.
+His early research focused on the pathogenesis and molecular mechanisms of human hookworm infection that eventually led to his patented vaccine now in clinical trials, as well as a vaccine against schistosomiasis, also in clinical trials, either of which could be the first successful vaccine for humans to protect against a multi-cellular parasite.

 Neglected tropical diseases

 From 2000 to 2011, Hotez served as Professor and Chair of the Department of Microbiology and Tropical Medicine (renamed in 2005 as the Department of Microbiology, Immunology, and Tropical Medicine) at the George Washington University.

 Following the World Health Organization's (WHO) Millennium Development Goals in 2000, Hotez, along with Drs.
 Alan Fenwick and David Molyneux, led a global effort to rename diseases then being termed simply "other diseases," as "neglected tropical diseases" (NTDs), and promoting the use of therapeutic/preventive chemotherapy through a combination of drugs called the "rapid-impact package."
 Hotez has advocated for increased efforts to control NTDs since 2005 through publications and speaking engagements, helping to gain increased awareness resulting in a decrease of prevalence and disease burden in many areas.

-During these years, Hotez also led the Sabin Vaccine Institute in Washington, D.C., as well as efforts to establish PLOS Neglected Tropical Diseases, the first online open access medical journal focused exclusively on neglected tropical diseases.
+Hotez led the Sabin Vaccine Institute in Washington, D.C., as well as efforts to establish PLOS Neglected Tropical Diseases, the first online open access medical journal focused exclusively on neglected tropical diseases.